beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 ## Introduction

 Write a good code with a good design and format is very important for many reasons.
-A correct code design help to improve the maintanability, and correct readability for anybody who have to work with the code.
-If all team's members write the code in the same way, and comment their methods, will be easier for a new member or non familiarized with the code understand it and can work with it expending less time.
+A correct code design helps to improve the maintanability, and correct readability for anybody who have to work with the code.
+If all team's members write the code in the same way, and comment properly their methods and classes, will be easier for a new member or non familiarized with the code developer to understand it and he could work with it expending less time.

  ![QA's wtf measure](static/codequality_wtf.png "QA's wtf measure")